 The use of a life jacket and a helmet during a Costa Rica rafting tour is nonnegotiable.
-So too is the requirement to use secured footwear; flip flops and other shoes that can slip off easily are not permitted.
-In fact, many tour operators will deny travellers participation in the tour or require them to purchase water shoes or strap-on sandals from them on-site if you arrive wanting to raft with improper footwear.
+Also necessary is the use of secure footwear; flip-flops and other shoes that can easily slip off are not permitted.
+In fact, many tour operators will deny you participation in the tour or require you to purchase water shoes or strap-on sandals from them on-site if you arrive wanting to raft with improper footwear.

-No rafting tour operator wants to see any harm done to any traveller (nor do they want to risk their company’s reputation), so if a river was ever unfit to run, a reputable tour operator would cancel the day’s rafting tour would be cancelled.
+No rafting tour operator wants to see any harm done to any traveler (nor do they want to risk their company’s reputation), so if a river was ever unfit to run, a reputable tour operator would cancel the day’s rafting tour.

-One of the most common questions we are asked about white water rafting in Costa Rica is: “is it safe?”.
-While recognizing that to a degree risk is inherent in all adventure activities (it is unavoidable), the short answer is, “Yes, it is safe.”
-However, we could also add, “…the rafting tour operator wouldn’t risk the lives of its tour participants and tour guides if it weren’t.”
-Safety measures (literally, river level measurements) are taken daily to ensure the river is not too dangerous to run.
+One of the most common questions we are asked about white-water rafting in Costa Rica is “is it safe?”
+While recognizing that to a degree risk is unavoidable and inherent in all of Costa Rica’s adventure activities, the short answer is, “Yes, it is safe.”
+Reputable rafting tour companies check river level measurements daily to ensure the river is not too dangerous to run.
 They also check weather forecasts to best predict weather changes than can create dangerous flash floods.
 Assuming you’ve selected a reputable tour operator, if a rafting trip on any given day is a go, the river is considered safe to run.
 Although there are many Costa Rica rafting tour outfitters available to choose from, we recommend Exploradores Outdoors, Desafio Adventure Company, and H2O Rios Tropicales with the most confidence.

 Some Costa Rica rafting tours are city-to-city transportation-inclusive tours (i.e., tours that allow you to get picked up at one destination before the rafting tour and get dropped off at a different destination after the rafting tour).

 Costa Rica rafting tours lead the pack of possible city-to-city transportation-inclusive tour options (to learn more, don’t miss our related blog post Costa Rica Tour Transportation: How To Use Tours To Travel Between Destinations).
-This means that if you plan to travel between two of Costa Rica’s popular destinations (including San Jose, La Fortuna/Arenal, Monteverde, Puerto Viejo de Talamanca, Puerto Viejo de Sarapiqui, Cahuita, Samara, Manuel Antonio, Tamarindo, Conchal, Flamingo, Coco, Hermosa, Papagayo, Liberia, and more), your chances of finding a rafting tour option that connects the two are good.
+This means that if you plan to travel between two of Costa Rica’s popular destinations, including San Jose, La Fortuna/Arenal, Monteverde, Puerto Viejo de Talamanca, Puerto Viejo de Sarapiqui, Cahuita, Samara, Manuel Antonio, Tamarindo, Conchal, Flamingo, Coco, Hermosa, Papagayo, Liberia, and others, there’s a good chance you can book a rafting tour that serves as a transportation connection.
 As we outline in our related blog post Planning A Trip To Costa Rica?
-Read This First!, we recommend a bottom-up approach to trip planning, which encourages travellers to identify their tour preferences before other trip decisions are made (such as decisions regarding which destinations to visit, which hotels to stay at, and which transportation services to travel with), not the other way around.
-If you plan on going white water rafting while in Costa Rica, give your Costa Rica rafting tour choice preferential treatment; doing so can save you precious vacation time and travel funds in the end.
+Read This First!, we recommend a bottom-up approach to trip planning, which suggests you should identify your tour preferences before making other trip decisions, such as decisions pertaining to which destinations to visit, which hotels to stay at, and which transportation services to travel with.
+If you plan on going white-water rafting in Costa Rica, award your Costa Rica rafting tour choice preferential treatment.
+Doing so can save you precious vacation time and travel funds in the end.